 (32) In order to provide for flexibility for the purposes of meeting their targets under this Regulation, manufacturers may agree to form a pool on an open, transparent and non-discriminatory basis.
 An agreement to form a pool should not exceed five years but may be renewed.
-Where manufacturers form a pool, they should be deemed to have met their targets under this Regulation provided that the average emissions of the pool as a whole do not exceed the ⋈ specific emissions ⋈ target for the pool.
+Where manufacturers form a pool, they should be deemed to have met their targets under this Regulation provided that the average emissions of the pool as a whole do not exceed the is specific emissions in the pool.

-(33) The possibility for manufacturers to form pools has proven a cost-effective way to achieve compliance with the CO2 emissions targets, in particular facilitating compliance for those manufacturers that produce a limited range of vehicles.
-In order to improve the competitive neutrality, the Commission should have the powers to clarify the conditions on which independent manufacturers may form a pool in order to allow them to be placed in a position equivalent to connected undertakings.
+The possibility for manufacturers to form pools has proven a cost-effective way to achieve compliance with the $CO_2$ emissions targets, in particular facilitating compliance for those manufacturers that produce a limited range of vehicles.
+In order to improve the competitive neutrality, the Commission should have the powers to clarify the conditions on which independent manufacturers may form a pool in order systemic non-conformity found by type approval authorities with regard to the $CO_2$ emissions of vehicles in use.